ArvindPandiyan/BarrelRace-master/Readme.md

 ### _How to setup the deployment environment_

-- _Required Eclipse with latest Android SDK with 4.0 IceCream Sandwich_
+- _Required Eclipse with latest Android SDK with 4.0 IceCream Sandwich

 ## Contributing changes

-- _Email : parthtrivedi2492@gmail.com_
+- _Email : ap4393@gmail.com,dhrusmart@gmail.com
-- _"Please open github issues, emails can get messy"_

-## License
-MIT License